OCA/maintainer-quality-tools/git/README.md

 ===============================================================

-This script allows to make a test before each commit you make on your local git repository, checking same things as in Travis PYLINT_CHECK phase of OCA maintainer quality tools.
+This script allows to make a test before each commit you make on your local git repository, checking same things as in Travis LINT_CHECK phase of OCA maintainer quality tools.

 For using it, you can choose from two options: